 Surfcams are a God-send here as well as a good marine forecast.
 The Southeast wind pushes clearer water towards the beach.
 I say clearer because it will be best when you have 2-3 feet of visibility, not gin clear.
 You're looking for sandy green, and often this occurs early in the weather pattern.
 The calming I'm talking about will let the wave height fall and make it a lot easier to fish.
 It's no fun jumping waves.
 It can be dangerous and make it miserable to fish.

 Here are the links you need to keep an eye on for the Weather and Wave Heights.
 (They are all separate links)

 2. Galveston Marine Weather Forecast

-Here are the Surfcams you can use to see what the water looks like and how rough it is.
+Here is the Surfcams you can use to see what the water looks like and how rough it is.
 Keep in mind that the waves are bigger than they appear in the cams.

 3. G-Town Surf

 4. Galveston Webcams